-Acid base accounting results from grid samples collected at inactive production rock sites in 2003 support previous investigations.
-The sites contain a mixture of acid generating and acid neutralizing rock and except for specific Mill Backslope and Site-1350 samples, the bulk of the material has near-neutral pH.
-The inactive sites have drainage dominated by near-neutral waters having sulfate and metals concentrations consistent with exposed production rock.
-Approximately 15 percent of the grid samples had pH values less than 6.0, indicating that the vast majority of samples continue to have sufficient buffering capacity to prevent acidic drainage in the near term.
-Base flows at inactive site sample locations are low (generally less than 1gpm), and no significant influence on sensitive receiving areas has been identified.
+Acid base accounting results from grid samples collected at inactive production rock sites in 2004 support previous investigations.
+The sites contain a mixture of acid generating and acid neutralizing rock and except for specific Mill Backslope and Site 1350 samples, the bulk of the material has near-neutral pH.
+All inactive sites have drainage dominated by near-neutral waters having sulfate and metals concentrations consistent with exposed production rock.
+Base flows at inactive site sample locations are low (generally less than 10 gpm), and no significant influence on sensitive receiving areas has been identified.